-The long-short answer is -- " if a termite company openly informs the public that it is a type of a local or limited treatment, unless that company plans to soak every single piece of wood in the house by it, then no it is not a scam, but still is useless and waste of time and money too".
+The long-short answer is — ” if a termite company openly informs the public that it is a type of a local or limited treatment, then no it is not a scam, but still is useless and waste of time and money too”.

-Orange Oil is merely another termite control product which if applied properly can reach close to 100% elimination for drywood termites as many other chemicals.
-There are different concentrations of d-Limonene in different types of Orange Oil.
-Along with better techniques of application, combining it with inspection tools and making areas accessible can allow higher level of drywood termite elimination with Orange Oil, than when using common local treatments when the spots found are treated only.
-One can apply as much Orange Oil as needed to a house without worrying much about negative aspects of chemical exposure to people, and this is not the case with other chemicals which also can eliminate all termites at the area applied.
+Orange oil for termites is merely another termite control product which if applied properly can reach close to 100% elimination for drywood termites as many other chemicals.
+There are different concentrations of d-Limonene in different types of orange oil for termites.
+Along with better techniques of application, combining it with inspection tools and making areas accessible can allow higher level of drywood termite elimination with Orange Oil, than when using common local termite control treatments when the spots found are treated only.
+One can apply as much orange oil for termites as needed to a house without worrying much about negative aspects of chemical exposure to people, and this is not the case with other chemicals which also can eliminate all termites at the area applied.
 Also, a better result is achieved when Orange Oil has a higher concentration of d-Limonene- a natural material and the active ingredient of Orange Oil.

 The problem with Orange Oil is that it is claimed by some to be a complete drywood termite treatment.
 There is a difference between elimination rate and complete or local treatment.
 Just because Orange Oil like other chemicals such as Dragnet, Termidor can have close to 100% elimination rate it doesn’t mean it is a complete drywood termite treatment method.
 Elimination rate is how many percent of termites will be eliminated if that material is applied to them properly.

-For a material or method of termite treatment to be a complete treatment it has to have two features-
+For a material or method of termite treatment to be a complete termite control treatment it has to have two features-

 a. close to 100% elimination rate at the area applied